jefdewitt/jekyll_portfolio/_projects/2017-02-08-tracker-keeper.md

 ## Lessons Learned

-Tracker Keeper is a single page application built with AngularJS and uses local storage to keep your data stored by the browser.
+Tracker Keeper is a single page application built with Angular JS and uses local storage to keep your data stored by the browser.
 The development process taught me a lot about error handling, particularly in terms of handling missing values on page refreshes.
 Another issue I faced was my approach to data persistence between views, which I accomplished with shared scoped objects.
-Local storage is achieved uniquely with AngularJS in that there's need for serializing or parsing JSON objects.
+Local storage is achieved uniquely with Angular JS in that there's need for serializing or parsing JSON objects.

 What I enjoyed working with most is Angular's two-way data binding  [ngModel](https://docs.angularjs.org/api/ng/directive/ngModel){:target="_blank"} directive.
 But [ngRepeat](https://docs.angularjs.org/api/ng/directive/ngRepeat){:target="_blank"} and [ngSelect](https://docs.angularjs.org/api/ng/directive/ngOptions){:target="_blank"} sped up development by keeping my markup slim.